Solutions / IT Operations

 Operational ownership · clearly drawn

-We own the platform, the connectors, and the runbooks.
-You own access, policy, change management, and pace.
+We own the platform, connectors, governed outcome patterns, and execution infrastructure.
+You own access, policy, change governance, and pace.
 Every action is attributable; every escalation has an owner.
 Nothing fires in production without your operator signing.

 For enterprise IT leadership

-One coordinated operational truth.
+One continuously reconciled operational Position.
+Governed Outcomes instead of ticket chains.
 Transitions arbitrated instead of raced.
-Audit history as a query.
-First domain in production by week 9.
+Audit evidence available as a query.